Why do this problem?

-From this point the question concentrates on how the data could be represented.
+From this point the problem concentrates on how the data could be represented.
 Be prepared to consider a variety of responses: the solutions do not need to be bar charts or pictograms.
 Their suggestions will provide insights into the children's own methods of recording.
 Engaging in conversation with them about their representation may be essential and this is a great way to probe their

 previous experiences of handling and recording data.